 For real estate agents, a lot of money goes towards advertising and commuting which also means a significant amount of time accounting.
 This is one facet where a bookkeeper can help ensure you’re tracking all your eligible deductions.

-Similarly, a CPA firm can provide guidance on the entity selection that suits your line of work.
-Our experienced CPAs can help determine the best entity selection for you.
+Similarly, our real estate CPAs can provide guidance on the entity selection that suits your line of work.
 For instance, real estate agents (in most cases) benefit from being an S Corporation while real estate brokers may be better suited to operating as a corporation (LLP or LLC) as opposed to being independent contractors (aka sole proprietors).

 We’ll address a few of the specific tax saving strategies below to help real estate professionals in the greater Seattle area.
-If you have questions beyond this, get in touch with us.
+If you have questions, get in touch with us.

 For your personal residence, there are several deductible expenses, but it’s important to consider the intricacies.
 For starters: